Nicholas Omonuk: Activism

+End Fossil Occupy Uganda and Agape Earth Coalition

 Omonuk founded End Fossil Occupy Uganda, a local climate movement advocating for the phase out of fossil fuels and a just transition for Africa.
 He has been part of climate campaigns to urge governments and development partners to stop financing fossil fuel energy all over the globe in order to have a sustainable future for everyone.
+In February 2024, he launched a five-week campaign together with the End Fossil Occupy Uganda movement to amplify demands for climate justice.

 During the European Forum Alpbach in Austria, he supported a climate strike, where he also tells through a podcast how climate change is forcing countless people from his homeland to sell their belongings and flee to other countries.

 He supported a swimming climate action at the Dreirosenbrücke in Basel, Switzerland that aimed at demonstrating the connection between oil production and migration.

 Omonuk represented the Most Affected People and Areas (MAPA) at COP27 and COP28, advocating for the phase-out of fossil fuels and operationalizing the Loss and Damage Fund.

 In December 2023, he attended the COP28 Climate Conference in UAE.
 The United Nations Climate Change Conference or Conference of the Parties of the UNFCCC, more commonly referred to as COP, was the 28th United Nations Climate Change conference held annually for two weeks.

 In 2024, he co-organized the Agape Earth Coalition, a unified organization with youth climate campaigners, NGOs, and grassroots movement groups as members.
+In late autumn 2024, Omonuk, alongside fellow Ugandan activists Evelyn Acham and Aidah Nakku, representing different movements and initiatives united under the Agape Earth Coalition, travelled through Europe to gather support for climate finance negotiations ahead of COP29.
+According to a published account, the group visited London, Strasbourg, and Berlin, with Bonn as their next destination, meeting with NGOs, politicians, academics, and young people in each country.
+On 29 and 30 November 2024, they visited Freie Universität Berlin as part of a lecture series on film and the ecological crisis, where they discussed climate justice activism, corporate accountability, and the realities of climate activism in the Global South.
 He was also invited to the COP29 in Azerbaijan.